IRNAS/brother_ql_web/README.md

-## brother\_ql\_web
+## brother\_ql\_web\partsbox

-This is a web service to print labels on Brother QL label printers.
+This is a web service to print labels in particula to use with [PartsBox](http://partsbox.com) Service on on Brother QL label printers.
+N0te: Higly experimental implementation presently with proof-of-code implementation - needs rework to support and validate most edge-cases.

 You need Python 3 for this software to work.

 ![Screenshot](./screenshots/Label-Designer_Desktop.png)

 The web interface is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).
-There's also a screenshot showing [how it looks on a smartphone](./screenshots/Label-Designer_Phone.png)

-### Additional Features
+### PartsBox features
-* Print text as QR Code
-    * Add text to QR Code
-    * Change size of QR Code
-* Upload files to print
-    * .pdf, .png and .jpg files
-    * automatically convertion to black/white image
-* Change print color for black/white/red labels
-* Print lables multiple times
-    * Cut every label
-    * Cut only after the last label
-* Migrated GUI to Bootstrap 4
-* Make preview for round labels.. round
+PartsBox is a web service for tracking components and as such it is useful to print labels that attach to physical objects.
+As no API is available presently, the label printing only has a built it format which uses copy-paste data to the label text.

+Parts tab uses the label text field as a 4 line entry where the lines get used as follows:
+1. Manufacturer part number (large on top)
+1. Part description (multi line in middle
+1. Storage location (bottom)
+1. PartsBox URL (QR code)

 ### Installation